jenofdoom/intro-full-stack-js/README.md

 #### Serving it properly

 The main thing, of course, is that we are currently just serving the application locally on port 3000.
-For a 'real' site, we'd want some proper hosting space, plus we'd ant to be serving on port 80.
+For a 'real' site, we'd want some proper hosting space, plus we'd want to be serving on port 80.
 Node.js is not appropriate for serving on this low level secure port, for security reasons.
 So what we should do instead is use a websever like Apache to do port forwarding from port 3000 to 80.

 #### Using a database, garbage collection